IIEWFL/wede5020-part-1-ST10469292-Graham-Foley/README.md

 Created the recipes page that provides clear, step-by-step instructions on how to use our baking kits to prepare the products we offer, added instruction images

 References
 Batterly.za (2025) Batterly.za Instagram profile.
 [Instagram].
 Available at: https://www.instagram.com/batterly.za [Accessed 28 August 2025].
+camera._.on (2025) Instagram profile.
+[Images].
+Available at: https://www.instagram.com/camera._.on [Accessed 28 August 2025].